 As for the marbled cookies, I created a swirl design in the colored icing dish by adding a few drops of additional food coloring and swirling it a little with a toothpick.
 Then I dipped my cookie into the bowl face down, allowed for the excess icing to drip off and placed it right side up so that it could dry.
 You could also continue to make “edits” to the swirl design after placing it down to dry using a toothpick.

-How Long Do these Vegan Cutout Christmas Cookies Last?
+How Long Do these Vegan Sugar Cookies Last?

 These cookies will last 3-4 days on the counter at room temperature or up to one week if stored in the fridge.
 Either way, be sure to place them in an airtight container so that they can remain fresh.